open-risk/portfolioAnalytics/README.md

 ## PortfolioAnalytics Library

-This repository is a simple python library that provides semi-analytical functions useful for testing the accuracy of credit portfolio simulation models
+A python library that provides semi-analytical functions useful for testing the accuracy of credit portfolio simulation models

 The basic formulas are reasonably simple and well known: They underpin the calculation of RWA (risk weighted assets), and in turn required capital, thus ensuring stability for the entire banking systems worldwide